Little girl coloring at a table (purple overlay)

 Session Length: 60 minutes

-Attendees participating virtually will engage via live chat, polling, and Q&A. Successful proposals will clearly state the attendee engagement strategies used in the workshop session.
+Successful proposals will clearly state learning objectives and attendee engagement strategies used in the workshop session.

 Workshop speakers are required to present in person at the conference.
-Joining virtually to present will be made available to those with extenuating circumstances and at the discretion of the conference planning team.
 You will be asked to declare your availability during the abstract submission process.

 Poster Presentation